X

 Serious Complications and Emergencies

-Serious complications and emergencies in palliative care occur when there is a sudden and life-threatening change in a patient’s condition.
-This may occur unexpectedly or may be predicted by the nature and progression of the patient’s illness.
+Serious complications and emergencies in palliative care occur when there is a sudden and life-threatening change in a person’s condition.
+This may occur unexpectedly or may be predicted by the nature and progression of the older person’s illness.

-Some of the more common and serious emergencies will be explored further in this section.
+Some of the more common and serious emergencies are explored further in this section.

 Airway obstruction